 Myst is a classic adventure game full of mind-bending puzzles and complex mechanisms that typically requires hours of exploration and clue-finding.
 Unless, like speedrunner Scepheo, you already know the answer, which is to flip 8 switches around the island, enter one code, and deliver the blank page to Atrus in 1 minute 7 seconds in another tool-assisted speedrun.
 If you know how much effort it usually takes to figure out this sequence, it's amazing just how simple the solution actually turns out to be.

 Shortest Adventure Ever In Around Half A Minute

 Adventure is one of the earliest 'Dungeon Crawl' type games and was hugely influential on later titles, getting a big shout out in geek-lit bestseller Ready Player One.
-SadisticMystic plays on the easiest difficult, but that doesn't make his record any less impressive, complete the goal in under 34 seconds.
+SadisticMystic plays on the easiest difficulty, but that doesn't make his record any less impressive, completing the goal in under 34 seconds.

 WTF Is Going On In This Castlevania: Harmony of Dissonance Blitz

-The fastest ever tool-assisted speedrun through Castlevania: Harmony of Dissonance is a bewildering blitz of colors and weirdness.
-Played with Maxim, a bonus character awarded after you beat the game, this speedrun initially uses his dashes to great effect.
+The fastest ever tool-assisted speedrun through Castlevania: Harmony of Dissonance is a bewildering blitz of colors and confusion.
+Played with Maxim, a bonus character awarded after you beat the game, this speedrunner initially uses his dashes to great effect.
 Then he starts jumping through levels, getting stuck in walls and warping into new stages.
-It's so bizarre and confusing to follow that even the speedrunner can't quite explain it, it just needs to be watched.
+It's so hard to follow even the speedrunner can't quite explain it, it just needs to be watched.
 Nonetheless, the trippy sequence solves the game's story in just 22 seconds.